Affiliate links on Android Authority may earn us a commission. Learn more.

 TV remote is not working

 The TV is unusable without the remote, and it’s a massive problem if it stops working.
+It’s also among the most common Android TV problems.

 - The obvious first step is to check the batteries.
 Replace the batteries and see if the remote starts working.

 - You can try restarting the TV and the remote to establish the connection.
 Most Android TV remotes use IR and Bluetooth.
 You will need to pair the remote to use the Google Assistant button.
-Restart the TV by going to Settings (gear icon)–>Device preferences–>About–>Restart.
+Restart the TV by going to Settings (gear icon)>Device Preferences>Reboot.
 Remove the batteries from the remote while the TV is turning off.
 Once you see the logo, put the batteries back into the remote.

 - If the remote isn’t working, it might be a hardware problem, and you will need to get a replacement.
 You can use the Android TV Remote app or a third-party remote app from the Google Play Store.
+If that works, then you know your remote is to blame.

 Google Play Movies and TV shows not appearing